abovewisdom/migraineapp/README.md

 docker-compose up
 ```

-TODO: End with an example of getting some data out of the system or using it for a little demo
+TODO: End with a small demo.

 ## Running the tests